lukew3/ttbot/README.md

 # ttbot
-Unofficial api for TikTok bots
-Currently only capable of getting tiktok notifications.
+Unofficial api for TikTok bots.
+WIP, Currently only capable of getting tiktok notifications.

 ## Install
 ```